-On a general level, what is not allowed is that you let yourself be led by another student to the extent that your task becomes significantly less challenging because of your discussion with him or her.
+What is not allowed is that you let yourself be led by another student to the extent that your task becomes significantly less challenging because of your discussion with him or her.
 More specifically, you should do your own problem solving, program design and decomposition, and design your own data structures.
-In conversation with other students, be sure not to venture into design and coding specifics and, especially, never sit down to discuss an assignment with someone else before you've analyzed the problem in depth on your own.
+In conversation with other students, be sure not to venture into design and coding specifics, and especially never sit down to discuss an assignment with someone else before you've analyzed the problem in depth on your own.

 To be blunt, the most blatant violation that can occur is code-copying, and this absolutely will not be tolerated.
-We reserve the right to do a "wire-pull test" (i.e., ask you to explain your program).
-In addition, we will use highly reliable tools to compare your code to that of other students (including assignments from years past) for violations.
+We reserve the right to ask you to explain your program and to use all of the tools at our disposal to compare your code to that of other students and other sources (including assignments from years past and similar code found on the internet).
 In a similar vein, make sure that all of your coursework on the filesystem has the proper permissions so that other students cannot view and potentially copy your work.
-See chmod (1) or ask a consultant for help if you don't know how to go about this.
-Failure to do this can potentially be viewed as a violation of the academic code.
+See chmod(1) or ask a consultant for help if you don't know how to go about this.
+Failure to do this can potentially be viewed as criminal negligence.